Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 It is intended for partial updates - not given properties are neither deleted nor overwritten.

 If deleting attribute is intended, it's value should be sent as `null`.

+This endpoint may return validation errors (`422`) because of current member data invalidity as loyalty club schema may get changed over time and make existing users invalid.

 ### URL Parameters